ology/PerlDistSite-Template/README.md

     # create the Blah-Blah tutorial
     ./clean-and-move.sh

-* And don't forget to exclude the Blah-Blah/site directory from your CPAN uploads!
+* And don't forget to exclude the site directory from your Blah-Blah CPAN uploads!